776744/finalProj/README.md

 # McDonald's Near Me

-# Project Title and purpose
+# Purpose

 First, the user is prompted to enter a state and city.
 The computer will begin by narrowing down the list of possible restaurant locations based on the state the user entered.
 Then it will find the coordinates of that city and compare it the coordinates of McDonald’s restaurant locations within the state.
 Which ever restaurant’s coordinates match closest to the coordinates of the city the user entered, that will be labeled as the location closest to the user / the user’s city.
 The plan is to have the program return at least four more restaurant locations, each one further from the user than the last.

 ### Difficulties or opportunities you encountered along the way.

-The toughest part was not being able to use RegEx.
+The toughest part was not being able to use RegEx because we're not good enough.
 RegEx would've made this project much easier.

 ### Most interesting piece of your code and explanation for what it does. --> See further below in code.